gshipley/enterprise_training/AdminTraining.md

 ##**Deployment directory**

-If you list the contents of the application that was cloned to your local machine, you will notice a deployments directory.
-This directory is a location that a developer can place binary archive files, .ear files for example, for deployment.
+If you list the contents of the application repository that was cloned to your local machine, you will notice a deployments directory.
+This directory is a location where a developer can place binary archive files, .ear files for example, for deployment.
 If you want to deploy a .war file rather than pushing source code, copy the .war file to deployments directory, add the .war file to your git repository, commit the change, and then push the content to your OpenShift Enterprise server.

 ##**Maven**

 OpenShift Enterprise uses the Maven build system for all Java projects.
-Once you add new source code following the Maven directory structure, OpenShift Enterprise will recognize the existing *pom.xml* if your applications root directory and build the code remotely.
+Once you add new source code following the standard Maven directory structure, OpenShift Enterprise will recognize the existing *pom.xml* in your applications root directory in order to build the code remotely.

 The most important thing specified in the *pom.xml* file is a Maven profile named *openshift*.
-This is the profile which is invoked when you do deploy the code to OpenShift.
+This is the profile which is invoked when you do deploy the code to OpenShift Enterprise.

 ##**Embed PostgreSQL cartridge**